-Rubin is a Certified Thanatologist, a designation awarded by the Association for Death Education and Counseling.
+Rubin is a Certified Thanatologist, a designation awarded by the Association for Death Education and Counseling (ADEC).
 The designation Certified in Thanatology: Death, Dying and Bereavement is a fancy name for a death educator.
 She has made behind-the-scenes visits to mortuaries and the Office of the Medical Investigator, and takes continuing education courses on funerals, death, grief, and the afterlife.

 Many people are shocked to discover how expensive funerals can be.
 Gail became a licensed insurance agent to help people fund their “good goodbyes” by introducing them to the concept of final expense and pre-need insurance.
 She can also help address other financial concerns, such as long term care insurance or supplemental policies in the event of nursing home stays or the need for home medical care.